Dragons RFC: 2011–2017

 Turner stepped down as head coach in February 2011 with Darren Edwards taking over in a caretaker capacity.
 In March 2011 Edwards led the Dragons to their first Anglo-Welsh Cup semi-final, where they lost to Gloucester.
 In April 2011 Edwards was appointed Head Coach on a full-time basis.
 Lyn Jones was appointed to the role of Director of Rugby in 2013 taking over a lot of on field responsibilities.
 He brought with him then Russia head coach Kingsley Jones who worked with him as a consultant at London Welsh.
 Edwards left the Dragons in February 2014 while in June, Jones was promoted to the role of head coach.

-During the 2014–2015 season, the Dragons reached the semi-finals of the Challenge Cup, having defeated the Cardiff Blues 25-21.
+During the 2014–2015 season, the Dragons reached the semi-finals of the Challenge Cup, having defeated the Cardiff Blues 25–21.
 This was their second time reaching the semi-finals, having done so in 2007.
-They lost 45-16 to Edinburgh in the semi-final.
+They lost 45–16 to Edinburgh in the semi-final.

-The following season, the Dragons once again reached the semi-finals of the Challenge Cup, but lost 22-12 to Montpellier.
+The following season, the Dragons once again reached the semi-finals of the Challenge Cup, but lost 22–12 to Montpellier.

-2017–Present: WRU Ownership
+2017–2023: WRU ownership

 In March 2017, following a vote of Newport RFC shareholders, the Welsh Rugby Union agreed to take over the Newport Gwent Dragons in its entirety as part of a deal that also saw the WRU take ownership of the Rodney Parade ground.
 Following the takeover, Bernard Jackman was appointed head coach, and on 20 June 2017 it was announced that following the takeover of the region by the WRU, the region would be dropping "Newport Gwent" from its name with immediate effect, becoming known simply as "Dragons".
-Jackman's endured a difficult first season in charge in 2017-18, with the Dragons recording only two wins in the league.
+Jackman's endured a difficult first season in charge in 2017–18, with the Dragons recording only two wins in the league.
 Despite recruiting heavily for the 2018-19 campaign, including Wales forwards Ross Moriarty and Richard Hibbard, results did not improve and Jackman was dismissed in 2019 to be replaced by Dean Ryan.

 During the WRU-ownership period, the Dragons signed a large number of English-born players eligible for Wales thanks to parents or grandparents, such as Ross Moriarty, Will Talbot-Davies, Tom Griffiths, Huw Taylor, Nick Tompkins, Joe Maksymiw, Greg Bateman and Will Rowlands.

 Ahead of the 2022–2023 season, the Dragons continued their extensive recruitment drive, including established props Rhodri Jones and Rob Evans, as well as locks Sean Lonsdale and George Nott from the Premiership.
 JJ Hanrahan joined from Clermont, while two centres; Welsh-qualified Max Clark and New Zealander Sio Tomkinson added further depth.
 Further signings were made in the lead up to season.